Optimal Seasons to Explore

 Benefits

-Good weather overall, fewer crowds, slightly lower prices than high season.
+Good weather overall, fewer crowds, a bit lower prices than high season.

 Drawbacks

 Humidity and rain possibility increase.
 September still has typhoon risk.
-Monitor forecasts.
+Keep an eye on the forecast.

 Low Season